 |Board member||Attendance at meetings|

-The Board evaluates its composition each year to ensure an appropriate mix of skills, experience, professional and industry knowledge to meet the Company’s strategic objectives.
+The Board evaluates its composition each year to ensure an appropriate mix of skills, experience, and professional and industry knowledge to meet the Company’s strategic objectives.
 Demographic representation is also a consideration.
-New directors are subject to a “fit and proper” test.
+New directors are subject to a ‘fit-and-proper’ test.
 An induction programme is available to incoming directors, providing guidance on their responsibilities.
-The appointment of the directors is approved at the annual general meeting of shareholders.
+The appointment of the directors is approved at the AGM of shareholders.

 None of the non-executive directors have entered into service contracts or standard letters of appointment with Italtile.

-While the Board is led by a non-executive Chairman, Ms S M du Toit continues to serve as lead independent non-executive director to the Company’s Board.
+While the Board is led by a non-executive Chairman, Ms S M du Toit continues to serve as lead independent non-executive director of the Company’s Board.

 The Board has established four committees to which it has delegated specific responsibilities in meeting its corporate governance and fiduciary duties.

-These committees operate within written terms of reference approved by the Board.
+These committees operate within written terms of reference and charters approved by the Board.
 These are: